 #24 Savor Afternoon Tea in Inverness, Scotland

-The mid-afternoon meal of finger sandwiches, scones and cakes is offered at a few select restaurants in the city.
+The age-old tradition of afternoon tea is a must when visiting the United Kingdom.
+The mid-afternoon meal of finger sandwiches, scones and cakes is offered at a few select Inverness restaurants.
 The elegant Torrish Restaurant at the Ness Walk Hotel serves a Heavenly Afternoon Tea, which is ideal for couples looking for romantic things to do in Inverness.

-Travel Tip: The 5-star Ness Walk Hotel is also a fabulous place to stay in Inverness!
+Fancy Tip: The 5-star Ness Walk Hotel is also a fabulous place to stay in Inverness!
 We share tips for finding accommodations for your stay later in the article.

 #25 Cheer on Competitors at the Inverness Highland Games

 The Highland Games celebrate the uniqueness of the Scottish Highlands with competitions and challenges of strength and endurance.
-Experiencing the games as a spectator is one of the cool things to do in Inverness.
+Experiencing the games as a spectator is one of the cool things to do in Inverness!

 Although the games only take place one day a year (usually a Saturday in July), it’s absolutely filled to the brim with fun and excitement.
-In addition to classic contests – like the Hammer Throw, Caber Toss, Stone Put and Weight Over Bar challenges – the festivities also includes bagpipes, track events, local eats, whisky tastings along with music and dancing in the beer tent.
+In addition to classic contests – like the Hammer Throw, Caber Toss, Stone Put and Weight Over Bar challenges – the festivities also include bagpipes, track events, local eats, whisky tastings along with music and dancing in the beer tent.

 #26 Spend Time Shopping in Inverness

-Shopping is one of the fun things to do in Inverness, Scotland – especially when it is wet and rainy.
+Shopping is one of the popular things to do in Inverness, Scotland – especially when it is wet and rainy.
 The best shops in Inverness City Centre are the ones that sell local products.

 Our personal favorites are the family run Highland Whisky Shop (where they also do tastings), the Isle of Skye Candle Company (with signature scents, like Bog Myrtle with Fresh Mint) and The Merchant (one of the best antique shops in Inverness, Scotland).